khanhvu0/guitarapp/README.md

 # Guitar Chord Book App

 https://guitarchordbook-khanhvu.vercel.app/

 This app allows you to note down and save the guitar chord progressions of your favorite songs!

-This was made using the API from https://www.scales-chords.com/api/, Vite, ReactJS, and TailwindCSS.
+- Made with API from https://www.scales-chords.com/api/, Vite, ReactJS, and TailwindCSS.